Published on Jul 02, 2021 and last reviewed on Feb 03, 2023 - 5 min read

-Diabetic patients are at an increased risk of developing COVID-19 disease, with its complications, and it is important that they get vaccinated against the disease as early as possible.
-Read the article to know that COVID vaccines are safe, effective, and important for people with diabetes.
+Diabetic patients are at a higher risk of developing COVID-19 infection, and they should get vaccinated as early as possible.
+Read the article to learn more.

 Patients with both type 1 and type 2 diabetes mellitus have an increased vulnerability to COVID-19 disease than people without diabetes mellitus.
 In addition, even if there was good glycemic control before hospital admission, there was not a consistent improvement in patients with diabetes mellitus admitted with COVID-19.
 Thus, primary prevention for COVID-19 patients with diabetes mellitus is the mainstay to make it less severe and, getting vaccinated within the appropriate time interval is considered an important step of primary prevention.